catherinemoresco/PDFProject/README.md

 This website is not meant to be responsive.
 That means it is not meant for use on mobile browsers or tiny browser windows.

+Also, scalability was not a priority for this project; therefore, it is not incredibly scalable.
+Pages may take a long time to load; please be patient if you are doing acceptance tests on our server, as it is a somewhat antiquated (yet still lovable) piece of machinery.

 ## Advanced Usage

 ### Checkout